• Skip to primary navigation

 Question: How do you knit Fair Isle without puckering?

-Answer: Well, for this, you need to align the stitches on the needle to ensure the apt width for the sake of a pattern’s looking, and you will skip any tightness or puckering.
+Answer: Well, for this, you need to align the stitches on the needle to ensure the apt width for the sake of a pattern’s look, and you will skip any tightness or puckering.

 Question: Is Fair Isle easy?